Bo Xilai: Aftermath

 Bo's chief ideological rival, former Guangdong party secretary Wang Yang, went on to become Vice-Premier in 2013 and eventually joined the Politburo Standing Committee in 2017, the party's top leadership council.
 Wen Jiabao, who was seen as Bo's foremost critic in the top leadership, suffered significant public embarrassment himself over a New York Times article about his family's vast empire of wealth whose release coincided closely with Bo's dismissal.
 Huang Qifan, the mayor of Chongqing long seen as an ally of Bo, continued serving in his position as Mayor of Chongqing until his resignation in 2016.
 Wang Lijun was sentenced to fifteen years in prison for defection, corruption, and abuse of power.

+Since the trial, Bo has been interned at Qincheng Prison.
+According to the South China Morning Post in 2019, Bo enjoys practicing his calligraphy in letters to the authorities seeking to get his case reopened.
+It also added that Bo was active in group activities, and was permitted to wear a Western suit instead of a prison uniform, though plastic shoes are still mandatory as any shoes or trousers with laces or drawstrings are not allowed inside the prison to prevent suicides.